gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 * Primary Keys  MUST be installed prior to Restart Keys for each epoch to avoid them being used unless this endpoint is attempting a restart.

-* With the exception any restart keys when attempting restart of the SCTP association, the first DTLS epoch MUST be 3.
+* With the exception of restart keys when this endpoint attempts restart of the SCTP association, the first DTLS epoch set in an association MUST be 3.
 Any subsequent epoch must be the next consecutive number compared to the previously used.

 The following information needs to be provided when setting send key material: